2nafish117/godot-verlet-rope/README.md

+# NOTE this plugin is meant for godot 3.x, and is not maintained for 4.x.
+this is a great port of the plugin to 4.x https://github.com/Tshmofen/verlet-rope-4

 # Godot Verlet Rope

 A fast implementation of verlet integration based rope physics, similar to the one seen in half life 2.